Youth Philanthropy Initiative

 - 20. How many people work here?

-Our regular complement of staff is 13 full-time and 4 part-time staff, along with 20-30 volunteers every day.
+Our regular complement of staff is 14, along with 20-30 volunteers every day.